top of page

 BIM/CAD TECHNICIAN

-The Electrical BIM Detailer develops detailed coordination drawings and fabrication of electrical pathways of
+The Electrical BIM Detailer develops detailed coordination drawings and fabrication of electrical pathways of underground, above-ground, under-floor, overhead equipment, ceilings, and electrical rooms.

 PAID INTERNSHIPS